maniadav/interviewprep/javascript/javascript-concept.md

 outer();
 ```

----

-#### Closures

-A closure is formed when an inner function "remembers" variables from its outer function even after the outer function has executed.
+**Closures**: A closure is formed when an inner function "remembers" variables from its outer function even after the outer function has executed.

 **Example:**